 The HR systems team did an analysis of the tickets logged and found that it wasn’t the technology that was the issue, it was that employees didn’t have adequate knowledge to support the new processes required.
 Rather than attempting to fix a system that wasn’t broken, they spent time making sure employees had the right context and training BEFORE they began to work in Workday.
 More detailed case types would have pointed out the adoption problem right away, rather than pointing to Workday itself.

-Employee listening through data is a critical tool for HR and Experience teams today.
+Employee listening strategy through data is a critical tool for HR and Experience teams today.
 In a world where consumer applications have mastered this, there is an expectation that if there is an issue, it will be identified and resolved quickly.
 As HR professionals, we can capture the real time needs of our workforce to respond more accurately and proactively.
 Normally, this is important.
 In times of crisis, it becomes critical.

 For more information on how Dovetail is supporting customers through the COVID-19 crisis, check out their Employee Emergency Response capabilities or this recent blog post from Dovetail with even more insights on tracked cases.